Ithaca is home to some amazing local theatre with which students can engage.

 THE KITCHEN THEATRE COMPANY

 Kitchen Theatre Company is a professional Equity theater that is now in its 25th season.
 Located in a recently renovated LEED certified building with an intimate 99-seat performance space, the Kitchen is committed to producing bold and engaging new and recent plays.
 KTC was founded by two Ithaca College students in 1991 and has been led by artistic director Rachel Lampert since 1997.
 There continues to be a strong connection between the Kitchen and Ithaca College.
 Graduates of Ithaca College regularly design, act and direct on the Kitchen stage.
 Students often work with us as interns, technical over hire and have designed and acted on our MainStage season.
 Kitchen Theatre Company offers EMC points to qualifying young actors and stage managers.
-KTC appreciates the long-standing relationship with the faculty and the future professionals from Ithaca College's Department of Theatre Arts.
+KTC appreciates the long-standing relationship with the faculty and the future professionals from Ithaca College's Center for Theatre and Dance.
 Tickets and subscriptions are available by calling (607) 272-0570 or online at www.kitchentheatre.org

 THE CHERRY ARTSPACE / CHERRY ARTS

 The Cherry Artspace is a flexible, multidisciplinary venue located at 102 Cherry Street on the banks of the Cayuga Inlet in Ithaca's West End.
 The Cherry Artspace houses the work of our resident company, The Cherry Arts, and provide a home for a number of Ithaca's excellent arts organizations and for exciting work from outside the area.
 In addition to theatre, we host concerts, burlesque, dance, and opera performances; art exhibits and installations; film screenings; poetry and book readings; and any other form of artistic expression we love.